ClimbingAl/hqdmHaskell/README.md

 # Haskell parser for HQDM notated in a functionally-compatible form

 :new: :star:
-Command line tools for querying the functionally-compatible specification information of HQDM using the functions from this project: [`entityTypeSpec`](https://github.com/ClimbingAl/hqdmHaskell/tree/main/entityTypeSpec) and [`relationPathUp`](https://github.com/ClimbingAl/hqdmHaskell/tree/main/relationPathUp). :star:
+Command line tools for querying the functionally-compatible specification information of HQDM using the functions from this project: [`entityTypeSpec`](https://github.com/ClimbingAl/hqdmHaskell/tree/main/entityTypeSpec), [`relationPathUp`](https://github.com/ClimbingAl/hqdmHaskell/tree/main/relationPathUp), [`hqdmMapToPure`](https://github.com/ClimbingAl/hqdmHaskell/tree/main/hqdmMapToPure) and [`hqdmCardinalityChecker`](https://github.com/ClimbingAl/hqdmHaskell/tree/main/hqdmCardinalityChecker). :star:

 This is an experiment in the functional parsing (and ultimately querying) of the HQDM data model.
-This project started with another experiment to represent HQDM as RDF triples - _subject_ <- _predicate_ -> _object_ statements.
+This project started with another experiment to represent HQDM model itself as RDF triples - _subject_ <- _predicate_ -> _object_ statements, without the description logic baggage of RDFS and OWL.
 The source data for that orgininal experiment model itself is the master HQDM AllAsData used in some of my other projects, such as [HQDM Patterns](https://climbingal.github.io/HqdmPatterns/).
 That dataset has been used as the input to the representation of HQDM for functional parsing.
 One of the goals of the work has been to see if compatability with other uses of HQDM can be achieved while removing any dependencies on them.
 Any project that uses Magma Core is likely compatible with what I have done although my fork of it is the best place to look for some tweaks that help [Magma Core](https://github.com/ClimbingAl/MagmaCore/).
 All that Magma Core-based datasets need is a binding to the [HqdmAllAsData](https://github.com/ClimbingAl/code-for-hqdm-patterns/blob/main/source-files/hqdmAllAsData.ttl) dataset that represents the model used for this functional parser.
 This binding can be done with the `hqdmJoin` package in this repo.

 ## Repo purpose

-The aim of this repo is to provide basic but accessible commands to provide specification information on the HQDM Entity Types and do it in a way that is compatible with publicly available implementations of HQDM.
+The aim of this repo is to provide basic but accessible commands to provide specification information on the HQDM Entity Types and their *relationships* and do it in a way that is compatible with publicly available implementations of HQDM.
 HQDM was originally documented in [a book](https://www.oreilly.com/library/view/developing-high-quality/9780123751065/) with the specification being [notated in EXPRESS](https://github.com/hqdmTop/hqdmFramework/blob/main/hqdm_framework.txt).
 This has presented some challenges for data modellers and software developers alike, due to the number of entity types and the aparent complexity of the relationships between them.
 After a failed attempt to reproduce the EXPRESS specification in OWL, it was clear that the logical comittments of the model were not compatible with OWL*.
 Other Linked Data specifications, like RDFS*, don't have the expressive features to capture the comittments of the model so something else seemed necessary.
 This repo is intended to take a fresh look at representing HQDM in a form that is netural to actual implementations for Enterprise Applications but can be used to:

 1. Be a stable master for HQDM as a model, allowing version control and supporting documentation efforts.
 2. Validate other implementations of HQDM.